marcduiker/marcduiker.github.io/_posts/2015-10-31-ruling-the-continuous-integration-seas-with-sitecore-ship-part-2.md

 I first looked into PowerShell and the `Invoke-RestMethod` command but it appeared that OOTB this method does not support multipart form data, which is required to call the `fileupload` command.
 There is [a workaround](http://stackoverflow.com/a/25083745/112544) to create the required multipart boundaries in the request but I did not like this approach.
-I looked for another solution and then found cURL.
+I looked for another solution and found cURL.

 [cURL](http://curl.haxx.se/) is a very powerful commandline application to script HTTP jobs.
 Getting the syntax right can be a little tricky although there is quite some [documentation](http://curl.haxx.se/docs/httpscripting.html).